Recently, my husband and I decided to have a no spend challenge in our household. It was a week of not spending any money on extras.

 It will take some creativity, but I’m sure you could put together some meals by rummaging through your pantry and freezer.

 During our no spend week, I used up canned goods that had been in my pantry for a while and some food in the freezer.
-For lunch one day, I thought that I didn’t have anything to eat, but then I looked in my pantry and had all kinds of possibilities!
+For lunch one day, I thought that I didn’t have anything to eat, but then I looked in my pantry and found all kinds of possibilities!

 3. Use what you have instead of buying more things.